tim-taylor/evobee/docs/markdown/evobee-config.md

 |---|---|---|---|

-### Plant Type Disconfiguration parameters
+### Plant Distribution configuration parameters

-Plant Type configuration parameters for a single plant type are stored in an instance of the `PlantTypeConfig` structure, defined in source file `PlantTypeConfig.h`.
+Plant distribution configuration parameters for a specified plant type in a specified region of the environment are stored in an instance of the `PlantTypeDistributionConfig` structure, defined in source file `PlantTypeConfig.h`.
 These are stored in the `ModelParams` member `m_PlantTypes`.

 |Parameter name in JSON config file|Corresponding variable name in PlantTypeConfig.h|Type of variable|Description|
 |---|---|---|---|